 Ex-Trump Campaign Aide Vows To Fight Mueller Subpoena In TV Tirades

-A former campaign aide to Donald Trump is vowing to fight a subpoena he says he's received in the Russia investigation — and dared special counsel Robert Mueller to arrest him.
+A former campaign aide to Donald Trump is vowing to fight a subpoena he says he has received in the Russia investigation — and has dared special counsel Robert Mueller to arrest him.

 Sam Nunberg called reporters and TV news programs on Monday and said live that he'd gotten a grand jury subpoena as part of Mueller's investigation asking for communications with other people in the Trump orbit — but that he won't comply.